-Syncrude employee retention program

-Syncrude has an employee retention program for Fort McMurray based employees (the housing support program).
+Syncrude employee retention incentives

+Syncrude introduced a first-time housing support program effective January 1, 2014 to December 31, 2023.
+The housing support program contains two components: the House Purchase Program and the Rental Subsidy Program.
 Employees must meet certain criteria to be eligible.
-The housing support program is effective January 1, 2014 to December 31, 2018.
-Eligible employees who remain in the program will receive 100% of the benefit.

-SCEL's share of the housing support program earned in 2019 was \$1 million and is included in employee future benefits.
+Eligible employees who remain in the program for five years will receive 100% of the benefit.
+SCEL's share of the housing support program expensed in 2021 was \$1 million and is included in employee future benefits.